Xaverian High School Concussion Management Policy

 A concussion is a mild traumatic brain injury.
 A concussion occurs when normal brain functioning is disrupted by a blow or jolt to the head.
 Recovery from a concussion will vary.
 Avoiding re-injury and over-exertion until fully recovered are the cornerstones of proper concussion management.

 While our coaching staff will exercise reasonable care to protect students, head injuries may still occur.
-Physical education teachers, coaches, school nurse and other appropriate staff will receive training to recognize the signs, symptoms and behaviors consistent with a concussion.
-Any student exhibiting those signs, symptoms or behaviors while participating in a school-sponsored class, extracurricular activity, or interscholastic athletic activity shall be removed from the game or activity and be evaluated as soon as possible by an appropriate health care professional.
+Physical education teachers, coaches, school nurses, and other appropriate staff will receive training to recognize the signs, symptoms, and behaviors consistent with a concussion.
+Any student exhibiting those signs, symptoms, or behaviors while participating in a school-sponsored class, extracurricular activity, or interscholastic athletic activity shall be removed from the game or activity and evaluated as soon as possible by an appropriate healthcare professional.
 The school nurse will notify the student’s parents or guardians and recommend appropriate monitoring to parents or guardians.

-If a student sustains a concussion at a time other than when engaged in a school-sponsored activity, the school expects the parent/legal guardian to report the condition to the coach as well as the school nurse so that the school can support the appropriate management of the condition.
+If a student sustains a concussion at a time other than when engaged in a school-sponsored activity, the school expects the parent/legal guardian to report the condition to the coach and the school nurse so that the school can support the appropriate management of the condition.

 Day 1 – Low impact, non-strenuous, light aerobic activity.